weleoka/Lab2/host/Create_Test_Environment.md

 ## Step 7.
 Install the BugZilla Bug Tracking Server

-Prior to installing BugZilla, you should configure your firewall.
+Prior to installing BugZilla, it is recommended that you first configure your Amazon AWS firewall.
-Todd will update this file with those instructions soon.
+Todd provided information, how to do that, in the create VM Guest host video tutorials.

 Download a copy of the BugZilla GitHub files.